We have a range of items that are popular that you may be interested in

 Five stunning photographs chosen by London Nights curator Anna Sparham.

-How have Londoners celebrate royal weddings through history?
+How have Londoners celebrated royal weddings through history?